HD DVD: General purpose computers

-HD DVD drives can also be used with a desktop/laptop personal computer (PC) running Windows XP, Windows Vista, Mac OS X v10.5 "Leopard", and many varieties of Linux.
+HD DVD drives can also be used with a desktop/laptop (notebook computer) or personal computer (PC (like a desktop or portable/luggable)) running Windows XP, Windows Vista, Mac OS X v10.5 "Leopard", and many varieties of Linux.
 Third-party player software for Windows and Linux have successfully played HD DVD titles using the add-on drive.

 Released at the end of November 2006, the Microsoft HD DVD drive for the Xbox 360 game-console gives the Xbox 360 the ability to play HD DVD movies.
 The drive was announced with an MSRP of US$199 and includes a USB 2.0 cable for connection to the console.
 The first drives also included Peter Jackson's King Kong or Christopher Nolan's Batman Begins on HD DVD.
 The final "regular" for the drive was US$129.99 as of February 25, 2008.
-On February 23, 2008 Microsoft discontinued the Xbox 360 HD DVD player.
+On February 23, 2008, Microsoft discontinued the Xbox 360 HD DVD player.
 On February 26, 2008, Microsoft "officially" announced that the Xbox 360 HD DVD add on drive would reflect a heavily discounted price down to $49.99.